p-kris10/reddit-clone-frontend/README.md

 ## Overview

-This project is a Full Stack Reddit Clone, developed in January 2022.
+This project is a Full Stack Reddit Clone.
 It replicates the core features of the popular Reddit platform, allowing users to create posts, upvote content, leave comments, and more.

 ## Key Features